One of the most frequent questions we consistently get from UX and customer success teams trying to improve their SaaS onboarding experience is:

 - Take advantage of empty states in your product whenever you can.
 These empty states are a great way to natively push for user action.

 Which one of the above best practices are you going to implement next?
 Do you have more examples?
 Feel free to share below.

 About the Author

-Aazar Ali Shad is the VP of Userpilot, and has more than 5 years of SaaS Experience.
+Aazar Ali Shad is the VP of Growth at Userpilot, and has more than 5 years of SaaS Experience.
 He is currently helping 200+ SaaS companies improve user onboarding and increase product adoption.